Julio Nakpil: Death

-Nakpil died of heart attack at his home on November 2, 1960, in Quiapo, Manila.
+Nákpil died of heart attack at his home on November 2, 1960, in Quiapo, Manila.
 He was buried at Manila North Cemetery in Santa Cruz, Manila the next day.

 Legacy

-The house where Nakpil and de Jesús lived, known as Bahay Nakpil-Bautista, still stands in Quiapo and is maintained by his heirs as a museum that also offers walking tours of Quiapo and other special events and doubles as a performance area.
-Bahay Nakpil-Bautista is one of the two Spanish-style structures left standing in Bautista Street, Quiapo, Manila, the other being Casa Boix.
+The house where Nákpil and de Jesús lived, known as Bahay Nákpil-Bautista, still stands in Quiapo and is maintained by his heirs as a museum that also offers walking tours of Quiapo and other special events and doubles as a performance area.

+Bahay Nákpil-Bautista is one of the two Spanish-style structures left standing in Bautista Street, Quiapo, Manila, the other being Casa Boix.